 M&T Bank in Focus

-Based in Buffalo, M&T Bank (MTB) is in the Finance sector, and so far this year, shares have seen a price change of 18.05%.
-The bank holding company is currently shelling out a dividend of $1 per share, with a dividend yield of 2.37%.
-This compares to the Banks - Major Regional industry's yield of 2.84% and the S&P 500's yield of 1.87%.
+M&T Bank (MTB) is headquartered in Buffalo, and is in the Finance sector.
+The stock has seen a price change of 13.31% since the start of the year.
+Currently paying a dividend of $1 per share, the company has a dividend yield of 2.47%.
+In comparison, the Banks - Major Regional industry's yield is 2.9%, while the S&P 500's yield is 2.03%.

 Looking at dividend growth, the company's current annualized dividend of $4 is up 12.7% from last year.
 M&T Bank has increased its dividend 2 times on a year-over-year basis over the last 5 years for an average annual increase of 6.95%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 M&T Bank's current payout ratio is 29%, meaning it paid out 29% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MTB expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $14.61 per share, with earnings expected to increase 13.61% from the year ago period.
+Earnings growth looks solid for MTB for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $14.63 per share, with earnings expected to increase 13.76% from the year ago period.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, MTB is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).